DO YOU KNOW WHAT TO DO IF YOUR DOG GOT HIT BY A CAR?

 - Effectively control emergency bleeding

-- Confidently interpret your animals behaviour and vitals signs to identify emergencies
+- Confidently interpret your animals behaviour to identify emergencies

 You'll leave with the knowledge of how to save your dog when the worst happens...